wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

-### Logging Wrapper

-Initialization for Actor tdms Logger.
-Requires:
+### Hierarchy Monitor Intermediate Actor

+Initialization requires:
 - Self Attributes
-- Creator Attributes
+- Parent Attributes
-**Note**
-	Created is redundant information, since can construct everything with Self and Creator Attributes
+Note: Child information is redundant information since can construct everything with Self and Parent Attributes.

-**Cleanup Time** can be wrapper addition for.. logging

-After sending message, logs to file the **Send Time** After receiving message, logs to file the **Receive Time**
+After sending message, logs to file the **Tell Time** After receiving message, logs to file the **Receive Time**

-**Create Time**
+**Start Time**
-This logging should go into **Create.vi** wrapper actor
+This logging should go into **Start.vi** wrapper actor

 ---

-Wrapper Actor Logging
+Intermediate Actor Logging
-EACH Actor has event logger.
+EACH Actor can have an event logger.

-TDMS file is created for EACH Actor in a central application directory, and a time stamp with a call chain / object hierarchy are logged with events etc. This way we can easily stream these values to disk as an internal actor logger.
+File is created for EACH Actor in a central temp application directory, and a time stamp with a call chain / object hierarchy are logged with events etc. This way we can easily stream these values to disk as an internal actor logger.

----

-### Palette

-Advanced Palette (in Actor)
-Includes the Actor.vi, Send.vi, etc.

-> Should include otherwise advanced functions, outside of normal use in jettl.

-> Maybe this isn't *Advanced*, but some other name for otherwise *discouraged in practical use*.

-Advanced palettes for EACH of the libraries exposed to the developer, in case they want to use dangerous functionality.

----

-Best practice:
-Do not put the Msg methods in the palette since they are never called directly.

----

-### Enqueue and Dequeue

-Comment
-Enqueue: Fundamentally will not output an error since the queue is guaranteed to be open.
-Dequeue: Fundamentally will not output an error since the queue is guaranteed to be open.

-### Boolean prefixes

-Is, Can, Has, Should, Was

-### Process.vi

-**Process.vi**
-Register for Events before **Process.vi** override

-> No need for comment about releasing event references

-Increase the size

----

-Take away decorator.
-Not a decorator.

----

-`Panel Close?` event with default of `Mark For Destroy.vi` function

----

-`Process.vi`
-After `Write Attributes`
-`Was Created.vi`
-AND
-`Can Proceed.vi`

----

-Actor Refs
-Placeholder Application Ref in Actor Refs
-Wire in default in `Actor.vi`
 ### Wrappers

-Inner Actor
-Middle Actors
-Outer Actor
+Advice: when decorating actors, they don’t know about each other, but decorated actoes can interact with common method calls between layers, this includes data defined by messages!

 ---

-There is some beatify here in wrapping actors
-A blanket statement: You are always separating concerns when designing an actor!
-Remember, when wrapping actors, they don’t know about each other, but wrappers can interact with common method calls between layers this includes data defined by messages!
-In particular.. logging.
-When a message is received to an actor, one of the layers can be logging which implements a message that logs the same message to file.

----

-Best practice:
-Decoupling Msgs between layers sending a message defined in an internal layer but not decorating the base actor with this internal actor means the message may not be implemented in the “Unified Msg Set”.. throwing an error..
+'jettl': Msgs are decoupled between layers sending a message defined in an internal layer but not the outer actor or corr actor still means the message will be in the 'Unified Msg Set'.
-This is a coupling issue that makes unit testing actors difficult if there are messages defined on internal layers.

----

-For the internal wrapping actors, do not include messages within them?
-Of course you can, but leads to subtle coupling of actor not being able to execute messages if the outer actor does not implement that functionality.

----

-- Core Actor
-- Non-Process Actor
-- Process Actor
-- Non-Process Actor (MHL wouldn’t wrap messages on the outer layer, or it can, but be careful because messages in that layer will not be able to execute)

----

-Wrapper can have
-Init.vi
-Boolean flag for “Destroy on Creator `Has Destroyed`” TRUE set as default

 ---